acend/container-basics-training/content/en/docs/03/_index.md

 {{% /alert %}}

 {{% alert title="Note for Windows" color="primary" %}}
 This might not work on Windows since the shortcuts `CTRL-p` and `CTRL-q` are already used for other purposes.
 Use `docker ps` in a separate shell to get the container ID and then stop it using `docker stop <container>`.
-After that, you have to restart the container with `docker start <container>` or start a new container with `docker run -d ...` as described in the section _Detached_ below.
+After that, you have to restart the container with `docker start <container>` or start a new container with `docker run -d ...` as described in the section _Detached containers_ below.
 {{% /alert %}}

 This will leave the container running while you are back in your shell.
 To verify that the container is running use the following command: